Acupuncture returns the body to its natural state of balance and harmony

-Treatment of diseases and discomfort are designed to bring the body back into a homeostatic state by identifying and balancing patterns of disharmony within specific body systems.
-Encouraging and aiding the body and mind back to square one.
+Our approach to the treatment of diseases and discomfort is designed to bring the body back into a homeostatic state by identifying and balancing patterns of disharmony within specific body systems.
+Encouraging and aiding the body and mind back into balance.

-The benefits of acupuncture are cumulative, so more then one treatment is usually necessary.
+The benefits of acupuncture are cumulative, so more than one treatment is usually necessary.

-For more acute and mild to moderate conditions you can expect to need 6 to 12 treatments, typically you begin to feel relief after the first few sessions and then build and maintain the relief over time.
+For acute and mild to moderate conditions you can expect to need a treatment series of 8-10 treatments over 4-5 weeks, typically you begin to feel relief after the first few sessions and then build and maintain the relief over time.

-Chronic and more severe conditions may take longer to respond, depending on the type of issues and the related factors.
-Consistent treatment within a longer treatment plan is needed over a series of months to stabilize and maintain better health and relief.
+Chronic and more severe and complex conditions may take longer to respond, depending on the type of issues and related factors.
+Commonly, care plans for chronic health conditions include 20-40 acupuncture treatments over the course of 3-6 months.
+Customized herbal plans are often incorporated into our comprehensive care plans with acupuncture.
+Consistent treatment within a longer treatment series is needed over a series of months to stabilize and maintain better health

 Want to learn more?